A Model of Collaboration Network Formation with Heterogenous Skills: The Distribution of Skills and the Structure of the Collaboration Network: The Bernoulli Skills Model

 As is conventional, values of $G\left(p,M\right)$ closer to 1 indicate a more unequal distribution of degree, while values closer to 0 indicate a more equitable distribution of degree.

 Recall that the Bernoulli Skills model has only two parameters: the number of skills required to solve the problem ($M$) and the fraction of those skills possessed by the average individual ($p$).
 Figure \ref{fig:Example Networks M,p-1} shows the Gini coefficient for various values of $M$ and Figure \ref{fig:Gini for p and M} shows it for various values of $p$.
-It can be shown that $\frac{\delta G}{\delta M}>0$, meaning that as problems require more skills, the distribution of degree becomes increasingly skewed towards a few high-degree nodes.
-Similarly, as $p\rightarrow0$, the Gini coefficient decreases meaning that as the probability of having a given skill goes down, the network becomes more skewed (see Figure \ref{fig:Gini for p and M}). \footnote{Note that The behavior for $p$ near 1 is slightly more complicated.
-For high values of $p$, many individuals in the network do not need to collaborate to solve their problem, and the network starts to break apart, resulting in an uptick in the gini coefficient for $p$ near 1.
-The lower bound on this range is $p=.88$ .
-In this paper, I am concerned with cases where collaboration is necessary, so the behavior of the gini coefficient in this upper range of $p$ values is not particularly pertinent.
-More detailed information can be found in the proof of Theorem \ref{thm:Comparative Static M p}. }These results are summarized in Theorem \ref{thm:Comparative Static M p}. \begin{thm} Suppose each individual in a population faces a problem, $\omega\left(S\right)$, requiring $M$ skills and further suppose the skills are distributed independently with $Prob\left(a\right)=p\,\forall\, a\in S$.
+The Gini coefficient is increasing in $M$, meaning that as problems require more skills, the distribution of degree becomes increasingly skewed towards a few high-degree nodes.
+The Gini coefficient is decreasing in $p$, meaning that as the probability of having a given skill goes down, the network becomes more skewed (see Figure \ref{fig:Gini for p and M}).
+These results are summarized in Theorem \ref{thm:Comparative Static M p}. \begin{thm} Suppose each individual in a population faces a problem, $\omega\left(S\right)$, requiring $M$ skills and further suppose the skills are distributed independently with $Prob\left(a\right)=p\,\forall\,a\in S$.
 Let $G\left(p,M\right)$ be the Gini Coefficient for the resulting degree distribution, $\Delta_{M,p}$.
 Then \begin{enumerate} \item $G\left(p,M\right)$ is strictly increasing in $M$.
-That is, the distribution of links in the collaboration network is more uneven when the problem being solved requires more skills. \item As $p\rightarrow0$, $G\left(p,M\right)$ is strictly decreasing in $p$.
-That is, the distribution of links in the collaboration network is more uneven as the probability of having each skill gets lower. \end{enumerate} \end{thm} \begin{proof} These relationships are illustrated in Figure \ref{fig:Gini for p and M}.
-See Appendix \ref{sec:Appendix: Proof of Comparative Static} for details. \end{proof}
+That is, the distribution of links in the collaboration network is more uneven when the problem being solved requires more skills. \item As $G\left(p,M\right)$ is strictly decreasing in $p$.
+That is, the distribution of links in the collaboration network is more uneven as the probability of having each skill gets lower. \end{enumerate} \end{thm}